adriaanbx/DecathlonWebshop/README.md

 This is my first web application.
 The goal of this project was to get familiar with the ASP.NET Core environment on the basis of a real project.

-I choose to make a pie webshop, inpspired by Gill Cleeren's Pluralsight Course: Building Web Applications with ASP.NET Core MVC.
+I chose to make a pie webshop, inspired by Gill Cleeren's Pluralsight Course: Building Web Applications with ASP.NET Core MVC.

 With this project I learned following topics:
 - ASP.NET Core MVC
 - Bootstrap
 - Dependency Injection
 - Entity Framework Core
-- User Authentication and Autorization using ASP.NET Core Identity (Users, Roles and claims)
+- User Authentication and Authorization using ASP.NET Core Identity (Users, Roles and claims)
 - Multilingual applications using .NET Core Localization
 - Ajax calls
-- Restfull API with Swagger
+- Restful API with Swagger

 ## Platform Requirements